soupglasses/nix-system-graphics/README.md

 # Nix System Graphics

-> [!CAUTION]
-> This repository is __EXPERIMENTAL__.
-Do not choose to rely on this in a production setting until it has been further tested.
-If you hit any issues, please [open a Github issue](https://github.com/soupglasses/nix-system-graphics/issues/new/choose).

 Run graphics accelerated programs built with Nix on _any_ Linux distribution.
 Works with both OpenGL and Vulkan seamlessly.